mincong-h/mincong-h.github.io/_posts/2024-08-28-what-is-vector.md

     vector_search --"find similar products"--> knn
 ```

 Elastic is also building the Elasticsearch Relevance Engine (ESRE), designed to power artificial intelligence-based search applications.
 Use ESRE to apply semantic search with superior relevance out of the box (without domain adaptation), integrate with external large language models (LLMs), implement hybrid search, and use third-party or your own transformer models.
-Here is an example of the GenAI architecture with Google Cloud and Elasticsearch for the retail, presented by Delphin Barankanira during the Meetup ElasticFR 91 on June 23, 2024 (video: <https://youtu.be/Uti0fB5HpRY?si=E0_7g3Ja24zpD3sM>)
+Here is an example of the GenAI architecture with Google Cloud and Elasticsearch for Retail, presented by Delphin Barankanira during the Meetup ElasticFR 91 on June 23, 2024 (video: <https://youtu.be/Uti0fB5HpRY?si=E0_7g3Ja24zpD3sM>)

 ![Entreprise GenAI Architecture for retail](/assets/20240901-meetup-elastic-fr-91.png)

-In this architecture, you can see how LLM is integrated into the database of the retailer company to provide a sementic search experience.
-Not only the system allows users ask questions and use the LLM to provide relevant answers, it allows the retail company to check the availability of the products using hybrid search and control the access using role-based-access-control (RBAC) via the LDAP.
+In this architecture, you can see how LLM is integrated into the database of the retailer company to provide a semantic search experience.
+Not only does the system allow users to ask questions and use the LLM to provide relevant answers, it also allows the retail company to check the availability of the products using hybrid search and control the access using role-based-access-control (RBAC) via the LDAP.
 This becomes the relevant context and is then used by the VertexAI, developed by Google to provide the final answer to the customer.

 ## Vector in MongoDB